isarlab-department-engineering/LSVO/README.md

     wget http://sira.diei.unipg.it/supplementary/lsvo_ral2018/weights.tar.gz

 After unpacking them change the 'data_set_dir' argument and the 'weights_dir' argument in the config.py file to match the directories where you unpacked the datasets and the weights file

+# Testing the Models

+To test the model and reproduce the results of the paper you can use the following scripts

+    #First, activate the virtual environment
+    source ~/lsvo-environment/bin/activate

+    #Go to the directory of the project
+    cd /home/user/LSVO

+    #Kitti d1 test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.kitti_test_dns_1

+    #Kitti d2 test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.kitti_test_dns_2

+    #Kitti d2 +  blur test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.kitti_test_dns_2_blurred

+    #Malaga d1 test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.malaga_test_dns_1

+    #Malaga d2 test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.malaga_test_dns_2

+    #Malaga d2 + blur test - change the config.strategy parameter in the file to switch between ST-VO and LS-VO
+    python3 -m app.malaga_test_dns_2_blurred

+Each test generates a directory inside app/results/trajectories named multi_task_{dataset}_{exp_type} where the computed transformation are stored.
+If you want to compute the errors as in the paper you need to download the kitti devkit from the KITTI Benchmark web page http://www.cvlibs.net/datasets/kitti/eval_odometry.php

+# Soon available

+The code for training will be made available soon, as well as the images and the computed optical flow used for training the models.